 Various methods exist for cleaning up the data by removing images visually unrelated to the query word.
-Berg and Forsyth [7] have shown a variety of effective methods for doing this with images of animals gathered from the web.
+Berg and Forsyth [7] have shown a variety of effective methods for doing this with images of animals gathered from the Web.
 Berg et al. [6] showed how text and visual cues could be used to cluster faces of people from cluttered news feeds.
 Fergus et al. [16] have shown the use of a variety of approaches for improving Internet image search engines.
 Li et al. [26] show further approaches to decreasing label noise.
-However, due to the extreme size of our dataset, it is not practical to employ these methods.
+However, due to the extreme size of our data set, it is not practical to employ these methods.
 In Section 5, we show that reasonable recognition performances can be achieved despite the high labeling noise.

-IV.
-STATISTICS OF VERY LOW RESOLUTION IMAGES
+4 STATISTICS OF VERY LOW-RESOLUTION IMAGES

-Despite $32 \times 32$ being very low resolution, each image lives in a space of 3072 dimensions.
-This is a very large space - if each dimension has 8 bits, there are a total of $10^{7400}$ possible images.
-This is a huge number, especially if we consider that a human in a 100 years only gets to see $10^{11}$ frames (at 30 frames/second).
-However, natural images only correspond to a tiny fraction of this space (most of the images correspond to white noise), and it is natural to investigate the size of that fraction.
-A number of studies [10], [25] have been devoted to characterize the space of natural images by studying the statistics of small image patches.
-However, low-resolution scenes are quite different to patches extracted by randomly cropping small patches from images.
+Despite 32×32 being very low resolution, each image lives in a space of 3,072 dimensions.
+This is a very large space-if each dimension has 8 bits, there are a total of $10^{7,400}$ possible images.
+This is a huge number, especially if we consider that a human in 100 years only gets to see 10^{11} frames (at 30 frames/second).
+However, natural images only correspond to a tiny fraction of this space (most of the images correspond to white noise) and it is natural to investigate the size of that fraction.
+A number of studies [10], [25] have been devoted to characterizing the space of natural images by studying the statistics of small image patches.
+However, low-resolution scenes are quite different from patches extracted by randomly cropping small patches from images.

-Given a similarity measure, the question that we want to answer is: how many images are needed so that, for any given query image, we can always find a neighbor with the same class label?
+Given a similarity measure, the question that we want to answer is: How many images are needed so that, for any given query image, we can always find a neighbor with the same class label?
 Note that we are concerned solely with recognition performance, not with issues of intrinsic dimensionality or the like as explored in other studies of large collection of image patches [10], [25].
-In this section, we explore how the probability of finding images with a similar label nearby increases with the size of the dataset.
-In turn, this tells us how big the dataset needs to be to give a robust recognition performance.
+In this section, we explore how the probability of finding images with a similar label nearby increases with the size of the data set.
+In turn, this tells us how big the data set needs to be to give a robust recognition performance.

-A. Distribution of neighbors as a function of dataset size
+4.1 Distribution of Neighbors as a Function of Data Set Size

 As a first step, we use the sum of squared differences (SSD) to compare two images.
-We will define later other similarity measures that incorporate invariances to translations and scaling.
-The SSD between two images $I_1$ and $I_2$ (normalized to have zero mean and unit norm) is:
+We will later define other similarity measures that incorporate invariances to translations and scaling.
+The SSD between two images I_1 and I_2 (normalized to have zero mean and unit norm)4 is